theochem/horton/doc/download_and_install_linux.rst

 **Python dependencies**

-In some cases, Pip, the Python package manager, may be a good choice to install the most recent versions of the Python packages in the list of dependencies.
+In some cases, PIP, the Python package manager, may be a good choice to install the most recent versions of the Python packages in the list of dependencies.
 Assuming that you have installed some compilers, the Python development files and HDF5 development files, the following command installs the remaining